Cart

 You don't often come across an 18-year-old single malt whisky for this price anymore!
 It is a standard bottling in the Elgin Heritage series from Speyside Distillery Glen Moray.
 The sweet, fruity, malty whisky matured in first fill bourbon casks.
 (47.2%)

-This Glenallachie bottling has matured in bourbon, sherry and virgin oak casks.
-And that over a period of 15 years.
-This resulted in a complex palette of flavors and aromas.
-A complex but very drinkable single malt whisky, at a reasonable price.
+This Glenallachie bottling matured in Oloroso and Pedro Ximénez casks over a period of 15 years, which produced a complex palette of flavours and aromas.
+A beautifully sherried, highly drinkable single malt whisky at a reasonable price.
 (46%)

 In the single malt core series from Glenallachie, which previously produced almost exclusively for blended whisky, this 18-year-old has matured in sherry casks and finished in virgin oak.
 A very drinkable standard bottling at 46%.